-- Identifier is a string that clearly indicates the nature of the CN, - The identifier and the resulting /CN= values are neither incorrect nor misleading, - The identifier and the remainder of the /CN= attribute must be separated with a <colon> <space> sequence.
+- Upon Implementation of the SMIME-BR: A chosen pseudonym shall not be identical to an already existing pseudonym referring to another certificate holder within an organization acting as Enterprise RA.
+The Enterprise RA or the CA must assure that the pseudonym is unique for the certificate holder within his organization and shall not be assigned to two different persons within an organization.
+However, one person may use several pseudonyms. - Identifier is a string that clearly indicates the nature of the CN, - The identifier and the resulting /CN= values are neither incorrect nor misleading, - The identifier and the remainder of the /CN= attribute must be separated with a <colon> <space> sequence.

-A Subscriber can use any string of characters as a pseudonym.
+Apart from these requirements, a Subscriber can use any string of characters as a pseudonym.
 Proof of eligibility to use the pseudonym, e.g. an excerpt from the national trademark registry, is required when requesting certificates with pseudonyms.